 Was the Apostle Sha’ul also an Nazarean Essene and in accord with what we established in Part I?
 Yes!
 Did he permit eating flesh (clean or unclean) and consider a vegetarian diet to be for “the weak” minded?
 No!
 And, further, did he teach that eating food sacrificed to idols was permissible?
 Not at all!!
 The answer to these important questions depends upon how one interprets and translates what he said, and that ALWAYS involves assumptions.
 Does he contradict what we have observed in Part I?
 No!

 Two people or two groups can come to two different conclusions about a matter in Scripture because sometimes matters are seemingly ambiguous or inconclusive and/or there are mixed hermeneutics among groups.
 Instead of arguing specifically about the matters placed before him, he gives guidelines for maintaining peace among varying opinions — Love Your Neighbor!
 Furthermore, Sha’ul is responding to questions and statements that he received in a letter.
-He quotes things that have been said to him back to them and then responds to it.
+He quotes to them assertions they have said to him and then he responds to it.
 Some modern Bibles also reflect this as when the LEB says concerning verses 1 and 4 below: “Considered by many interpreters to be a slogan used by the Corinthians to justify their behavior.”
 Sha’ul gets the blame many times as if he was the one that promoting the statement because the translation does not reflect this truth.
 Notice in 1 Corinthians 7:1 “Now concerning the things about which you wrote…” 1 Corinthians Chapter 8, continues his answers.
 Many Bibles have a topical heading like this:

 “Concerning Food Sacrificed to Idols”.
 Since we do not have the letter that the Corinthian Assembly had sent Sha’ul, we have to make assumptions and set the context.
 Of course, this leads to ambiguity and has given rise to false accusations against Sha’ul.